 Purim for me elicits many colorful and joyful memories, but none as strong as the faces of happy children with their mishloach manot, "goodie" baskets traditionally given to friends and family for this holiday.
-In the Sephardic tradition, the delivery of mishloach manot by children parallels a custom in Chinese culture for Chinese new year; upon receiving their baskets, the recipients shower the lucky courriers with coins!
+In the Sephardic tradition, the delivery of mishloach manot by children parallels a custom in Chinese culture for Chinese New Year which recently passed; upon receiving their baskets, the recipients shower the lucky couriers with coins!

 On Purim, things are not always quite what they seem, and that is a wonderful thing.
 In that vein, this candy sushi is the perfect treat for a Purim party or to send in misloach manot.
 It looks like sushi but tastes like candy.
 While it is not an elegant treat by any stretch of the imagination it never fails to bring a smile to people’s faces.
 The kids absolutely love them!
 They would be adorable packed in bento boxes for mishloach manot, maybe with a small bottle of sake and some nice chopsticks.